goldenNormal/vgod-github/readme.md

 ## Running the experiments

-### OD experiment
+### UNOD experiment

 #### step 1: inject outlier

- This is a pre-processing step which injects anomalies into the original clean datasets.
+ This is a pre-processing step which injects outliers into the original clean datasets.
 Take Cora dataset as an example:

 ```
 python inject_anomaly.py --dataset cora
 ```

- After anomaly injection, the disturbed datasets are saved into "data" folder
+ After outlier injection, the disturbed datasets are saved into "data" folder

 #### step 2: outlier detection

- This step is to run the **VGOD** framework to detect anomalies in the network datasets.
+ This step is to run the **VGOD** framework to detect outliers in the network datasets.
 Take Cora dataset as an example:

 ```
 python train_sep.py --data cora